 It is unlawful for an education provider to treat a pupil less favourably on the basis of their gender.

-There is an exception to this particular ‘protected characteristic’ which makes single-sex sports permissible.
+There is an exception to this particular ‘protected characteristic’ that makes single-sex sports permissible.
 It applies to participation in any sport or other activity of a competitive nature, where the physical strength, stamina or physique of the average woman (or girl) would put her at a decided disadvantage in competition with the average man (or boy).

-Additionally, it is not strictly unlawful for a school to have single-sex classes in a mixed school provided that the classes are provided to pupils of both genders.
+Additionally, it is not strictly unlawful for a school to have single-sex classes in a mixed school, provided that the classes are provided to pupils of both genders.